-To open the Certificates snap-in (for the computer account):
+To open the Certificates snap-in for the computer account, take the steps below:

-- 1. Run mmc at the command line.
+- 1. Run mmc in the command line.

-- 2. On the File menu, click Add/Remove Snap-in.
+- 2. Go to the File menu of the MMC and click Add/Remove Snap-in.

-- 3. Click Certificates, and then click Add.
+- 3. Click Certificates and then click Add.

+- 4. Select Computer account and click Next.

+- 5. Select Local computer and then click Finish.